Skip to content

 Linux

-First install the neccessary OS packages depending on what distribution you are using.
+First install the necessary OS packages depending on what distribution you are using.
 If the python-virtualenvwrapper package is not available you might have to install epel-release first.

 yum install python-devel python-pip python-virtualenvwrapper gcc